Honda Crosstour Review

 - "As long as you don't need a huge cargo hold or 3-row seating, it's a compelling alternative to traditional crossovers." -- AutoTrader

 - "Part sedan, part wagon and part SUV, the Crosstour won't easily be mistaken for anything else on the road.
 Its sharply raked rear hatch imparts a sense of sportiness, but also degrades the Crosstour's ability to hold bulky or tall cargo.
 Advantage, Subaru Outback and Toyota Venza." -- Kelley Blue Book

 - "The 2014 Honda Crosstour hatchback provides more versatility than a midsize sedan, but if cargo space is what you need, a crossover SUV or wagon will likely suit you better." -- Edmunds (2014)

 Other Wagons to Consider

-The 2014 Honda Crosstour is a five-seat wagon that comes standard with a 2.4-liter four-cylinder engine, a five-speed automatic transmission and front-wheel drive.
-All-wheel drive, a 3.5-liter V6 engine and a six-speed automatic transmission are optional.
-The Crosstour is available in EX and EX-L trims.
-The Crosstour has not been fully redesigned since its debut for the 2010 model year.
-As a result, this overview uses applicable research and reviews from the 2010 through 2014 model years.
+The 2015 Honda Crosstour is a five-seat wagon that comes in EX and EX-L trims.
+A 2.4-liter four-cylinder engine, five-speed automatic transmission and front-wheel drive are standard.
+A 3.5-liter V6 engine, six-speed automatic transmission and all-wheel drive are available.
+The Crosstour has not been fully redesigned since its debut for the 2010 model year and sees no major changes for 2015.
+As a result, this overview uses applicable research and reviews from the 2010 through 2015 model years.